 Instead, I grew up mostly in the suburban Boston city of Melrose, where I loved to play baseball, hockey, and later, woodwinds in the High School band.

 I graduated from Melrose High School with honors and was lucky enough to get to go to Tufts University for college.
 With my bachelor’s degree I went looking for jobs in the local computer industry (which was booming back then).
 After about ten years of software wars, I kind of saw the writing on the wall, and decided to bail for law school.

 I spent three years at Northeastern’s law school in Boston, which requires all students to work at several co-op jobs to gain practical legal experience.
 One of mine was being a clerk for a federal district judge in Nashville, Tenn.
 On my first day there, he introduced me to the joys of bankruptcy, handing me a pile of overstuffed folders that had been neglected for too long.
 As I plowed through all this bankruptcy stuff for the judge, I saw that I had some aptitude for what many lawyers think is a “backwater” area of the law.

 So I went back to Northeastern, took the bankruptcy course, hit the exam out of the park, and decided on what my next career was.

-So, since 1994 I’ve been helping people in the Andovers, Lawrence, Methuen, Haverhill and the surrounding areas to get out of debt using the bankruptcy code.
-It’s a good feeling to know that I can use this law to help rebuild a shattered life, whereas many other legal specialties are only good for tearing people apart.
+So, since 1994 I’ve been helping people to get out of debt using the bankruptcy code, and writing estate plans for seniors and boomers.
+It’s a good feeling to know that I can use this law to help rebuild people’s lives, whereas many other legal specialties are only good for tearing people apart.

 If you would rather have a bankruptcy lawyer that not only knows his field, but enjoys working with people to get them out of debt, by all means give me a call.